Back to Podcast

 Clark Neily:

-That case became District of Columbia v.
-Heller.
-In 2008, the Supreme Court held, 5–4, that the Second Amendment protects an individual right to possess a firearm for self-defense in the home.
-Since then, additional cases have developed more detail about the contours of that right.
+In a 5–4 decision, the Supreme Court held that the Second Amendment protects an individual right to possess a firearm for self-defense in the home.

 Henry Harrison: